yousef8/astro-paper-i18n/README.md

 ### 🔧 Site Configurations

-`SITE.title` configuration has been replaced with `site.title` translation, which is now used across whole site.
+`SITE.title` and `SITE.desc` configuration has been replaced with `site.title` and `site.desc` translation, which is now used across whole site.

-`SITE.desc` configuration has been replaced with `site.desc` translation, which is now used across most of site, will be removed soon.

 ```diff
 // src/config.ts